In this section we use definite integrals to study rectilinear motion.

-1 Applications of Definite Integrals
+1 Definite Integrals and Rectilinear Motion

 Suppose that an object is moving along a straight path.
 The position, velocity, and acceleration functions governing the motion of the object can be derived from each other in the following ways.